WebexCC-SA/LAB-1251/docs/lab05_Workspaces.md

 - Paw Pet Supply Solutions desire their telephone system configured in a certain way:

-    * There is 4 areas that need devices:
+    * There is 3 areas that need devices:
     * 2 Share Cubicle areas that can be booked by any user, with Cisco 8865 MPP phones.
-    * One Meeting room per location, that need a Cisco Room device, and may need to install MPP phones in the future.
+    * One Meeting room that need a Cisco Room device, and may need to install MPP phones in the future.

 ## Login Credentials